-Assist the Cogs
+Assist The Cogs

 What is a cog?

-Cogs are the teeth on a sprocket or gear.
+The technical definition: Cogs are the teeth on a sprocket or gear.
 A cogwheel is any wheel with teeth (cogs).
 A gear is a wheel with cogs that mesh with the gears of another wheel.
 A cog is a simple spur gear.
 A cogwheel or gear is a rotating machine part which meshes with another toothed part to transmit or receive motion.

 Why refer to government workers as cogs?

-A cog who knows it’s job well and stays within it’s wheel (job description) is more efficient than a cog who tries to do another cog’s job (duplication of work).
+A cog who knows his/her job well and stays within it’s wheel (job description) is more efficient than a cog who tries to do another cog’s job (duplication of work).
 Cogs that have a clear understanding of their role minimize confusion for everyone.

-Most of the time services to the veteran require several different cogs (people, job descriptions, departments) working together.
+Most of the time services to the Veteran require several different cogs (people, job descriptions, departments) working together.
 However, when a person, job description or department is not functioning well it creates a bottleneck.
 A bottleneck is a point of congestion in a production system that occurs when workloads arrive too quickly for the production to handle.

 Fixing system problems takes a long time to correct because there are usually many people and departments involved.
-Services delivered to the veteran are based on law, which must be interpreted and converted into language that explicitly states how the service to the veteran will be delivered.
+Services delivered to the Veteran are based on law, which must be interpreted and converted into language that explicitly states how the service to the Veteran will be delivered.
 The interpretation of these laws trickle down to specific departments (e.g., Information Technology, Human Resources, Member Services, Billing, Privacy, Medicine, Benefits, Legal, etc.), who are responsible for maintaining the integrity of the law and provide consultant services to cogs in other departments.

-Support VA Cog Whistleblowers
+Support VA Whistleblowers